popgenmethods/smcpp/README.rst

 indicates that that individual possesses ``(1,2)`` copies of the derived allele.
 An ``N`` indicates a missing genotype at that position.
-Finally, the ``+`` in column seven indicates that individual three possessed the dominant allele on one chromosome, and had a missing observation on the other chromosome (this would be coded as ``0/.`` in a VCF).
+Finally, the ``+`` in column seven indicates that individual three possessed the ancestral allele on one chromosome, and had a missing observation on the other chromosome (this would be coded as ``0/.`` in a VCF).

 The SMC++ format for this input file is::